 The Company is in various stages of developing three of its five mineral resource properties.
-Avalon continues to evaluate new opportunities with near term development potential and recently announced the signing of an LOI with a private US company to collaborate on an opportunity to extract rare earths from coal mine wastes.
-Recovering valuable products from mine wastes using new technologies, as the Company has been trying to initiate at the East Kemptville Project for some time, is a growing opportunity that is attracting increasing interest from investors and government.
+Avalon continues to evaluate new opportunities with near term development potential such as extracting valuable products from mine wastes using new technologies.
+This is something the Company has been trying to initiate at the East Kemptville Project and is a growing opportunity that is attracting increasing interest from ESG investors and government.

 All three of the Company's advanced projects have significant mineral resources and preliminary economic evaluations for which the next step is identifying markets for the mineral products and/or processing bulk samples to demonstrate appropriate extraction processes.
 Advances in technology can suddenly create new demand for certain critical minerals providing opportunities for new producers if one is in a position to react quickly to serve the new demand.
 A recent example has been the sudden growth in demand for the "magnet rare earths" neodymium and praseodymium ("Nd-Pr"), coupled with the risk of supply shortages due to China's control of the rare earth supply chain.
-Work on the Nechalacho Project was re-activated in 2018 with a view toward taking advantage of this opportunity through small-scale, rapid development of near surface resources enriched in Nd-Pr.
+Work on the Nechalacho Project was reactivated in 2018 with a view toward taking advantage of this opportunity through small-scale, rapid development of near surface resources enriched in Nd-Pr.
 This led to an opportunity to partner with an Australian company that has now acquired, subject to a royalty, the near surface resources (which were not part of the 2013 Nechalacho Basal Zone Feasibility Study development model) from the Company.